-Team: Dr Alan Green (UOW), Mike Kelly (NASH), Mark Eckermann (BSL), Ken Watson (NASH), Professor Paul Cooper (UOW), Dr Steve Beltrame (UOW)
+Team: Dr Alan Green (UOW), Mike Kelly (NASH), Mark Eckermann (BlueScope), Ken Watson (NASH), Professor Paul Cooper (UOW), Dr Steve Beltrame (UOW)

 Header image credit: COLORBOND® Ultra steel in the colour Surfmist® and COLORBOND® Coolmax® steel in the colour Whitehaven®